m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 - September 2013 - June 2017
 - Turkey - Istanbul/Sultanahmet

 Here, I met with web technologies.
-I learned HTML, CSS, Javascript, C#, PHP, MSSQL as well as computer hardware.
+I learned HTML, CSS, Javascript, C#, PHP, and MSSQL as well as operating systems and computer hardware.

-Before I enlisted in this beautiful school, I was trying to comprehend javascript and c# for the game development in Unity3D.
-I was hoping to learn enough programming in this school to build my dream games.
+Before I enlisted in this beautiful school, I was trying to comprehend Javascript and C# for the game development in Unity3D.
+Here, I was hoping to learn enough programming so I could build my dream games.
 But later, I started to like making web applications as well and I was relatively good at it.

-I developed more than 20 websites for my classmates' and other class students' vocational homework projects in 3th and 4th grade.
-I earned a fair amount from each fellow :) I developed some of the websites in Adobe Flash (which is a deprecated technology now) but in most projects, I used HTML, CSS, and JS.
+I had developed more than 20 websites for my classmates' and other class students' vocational homework projects in my 3rd and 4th grade.
+For some of the websites, I used Adobe Flash (which is a deprecated technology now) but in most was HTML, CSS, and JS.
+I had earned a fair amount from each friend and contributed to their grades.

 ##### Activities and societies